 - 30 to 40% aqueous solution of Polyacrylic acid and its Copolymers of molecular weight between 30,00 to 50,000

 - Unsaturated Carboxylic Acid Ex: Itaconic acid, Maleic Acid, Tricarboxylic acid.

 The Setting reaction of Zinc Polycarboxylate cement involves the reaction between the outer portion of the powder particles and the ionized Copolymer of Acrylic acid and Itaconic acid.

 - The Acid attacks the powder and causes a release of Zinc, magnesium and tim ions.

-- These ions react with carboxy groups of adjacent polyacid chains so that a cross linked salt is formed as the cement sets in the same way as occurs for the glass ionomer cements.
+- These ions react with carboxy groups of adjacent polyacid chains so that a cross-linked salt is formed as the cement sets in the same way as occurs for the glass ionomer cement.

 - The result of the reaction is a cored structure in which the unreacted powder particles are bound by a matrix of zinc polyacrylate.

-- The setting reaction is very fast which must be retarded to allow for a resonable working time.
+- The setting reaction is very fast which must be retarded to allow for a reasonable working time.